 Recognizing both Cannon’s gifts and his powerful platform, President Brigham Young called him to the apostleship in 1860 and later to the First Presidency as a counselor.
 President Cannon would serve as a counselor to four Church Presidents over the course of nearly three decades.

 George Q. Cannon was known during his lifetime for his powerful intellect.
 His fellow Apostles acknowledged him as a man without peer among the Church’s leadership.
 He was usually the Apostle who was asked to give the sensitive speech or write the delicate letter.
-The non-Mormon press called him “the Mormon Richelieu” because he was thought to have been the genius behind all Mormon movements.6
+The press in the eastern United States called him “the Mormon Richelieu” because he was thought to have been the genius behind all Latter-day Saint movements.6

 But the reputation for genius also burdened George Q. Cannon.
 It bothered him to be credited as the source of ideas he did not invent and movements he did not initiate.
 He resisted being seen as the man behind the curtain.
 He well knew that his role was advisory.
 He was not the President of the Church, not the man who held the priesthood keys that led the Church.
 He humbly deferred to authority even if others could not see it.

 The federal crusade against the Latter-day Saint practice of plural marriage was one of the great trials of George Q. Cannon’s life.
 After eight years as Utah Territory’s lone delegate in the United States House of Representatives, Cannon was expelled from Congress after he was deemed in violation of the federal law banning polygamy.